DayZedAndConfused762/Y.A.A.C/doc/software.md

 sysmon | An intuitive remotely-accessible system performance monitoring and task management tool for servers and headless Raspberry Pi setups | https://github.com/gridhead/sysmon rpi-clone | rpi-clone is a shell script that is for cloning a running Raspberry Pi booted source disk (SD card or USB disk) | https://github.com/billw2/rpi-clone
-RasComm | RasComm is a communication device that translates plain text into Morse code (IMC) visually or audibly | https://github.com/Defcon27/RasComm-RaspberryPi-MorseCode-Translator
+RasComm | RasComm is a communication device that translates plain text into Morse code (IMC) visually or audibly | https://github.com/Defcon27/RasComm-RaspberryPi-MorseCode-Translator pigg - Raspberry Pi GPIO GUI | https://github.com/andrewdavidmackenzie/pigg | An app for Raspberry Pi GPIO Output control and Input visualization, built in rust using the Iced GUI toolkit and rppal GPIO crate.

 <!-- ============================================================ -->